Get Started with OCR in C# and VB.NET

 - Read barcodes and QR codes

-- Export OCR as to XHTML
+- Export OCR results as XHTML

 - Export OCR to searchable PDF documents